Skip to Main Content

 This guide covers the different types of music resources available at Milner Library.

-Primary sources in music mean that they are a direct representation of the work of the composer or author.
+Primary sources in music are a direct representation of the work of the composer or author.
 This is different than secondary sources—books and journal articles—which often analyze primary sources.
 And tertiary sources—encyclopedias and dictionaries—are often research done on secondary and primary sources.

 A primary source is an original work.
 Types of primary sources include: